Nurseries Online

 • Pinterest

-Many popular woodland plants used in Australian Gardens are originally from Europe, North America and Asia.
+Many popular woodland plants used in Gardens are originally from Europe, North America and Asia.
 It is common for these imported woodlanders to grow beneath deciduous trees amongst the leaf litter or leaf mould.

 Creating a Woodland Garden